 I am also happy to offer online and telephone counselling, for those who find it difficult to come to the practice.

 Type of session

 |Face to face counselling:||Yes|

-I am available to see clients on Tuesday-Friday between 8am and 10pm.
-Initial appointments may be held on other days, by request.
+I am available to see clients on Monday-Saturday between 8am and 10pm.

 Types of client